| Recent Performance Spotlight Hartford Courant: Berman Steals the Show Thursday, Friday & Saturday

 unanswerable, but it is an exhilarating journey nevertheless. |

-The Light That is Felt: Songs by Charles Ives BBC Magazine, February 09, Choice of the Month "There's probably no finer introduction to Ives's songs, or indeed to his output as a whole." - Andy Hamilton, "Wire" February 2009
+The Light That is Felt: Songs by Charles Ives An American Voice, CD Reviews, Nov.
+19, 2010 "There's probably no finer introduction to Ives's songs, or indeed to his output as a whole." - Andy Hamilton, "Wire" February 2009

 "From the first line of Songs my Mother Taught Me, I am captivated by this New World release" - James North, FANFARE March 2009